Segen Packs, Eugene,

 tent is the company's smallest model, the "DL 2," (the

 Dry Light 2).
-The yellow parts are made of Goretex ripstop, while
+The yellow parts are made of 1.5 oz. ripstop laminated

-under 4 pounds with 3 small metal pegs and 4 light pull-out cords.
+just under 4 pounds with 3 small metal pegs and 4 light pull-out

-center height is a tight 35"- There are just two aluminum,
+and the center height is a tight 35"- There are just two

-shock-corded poles and they fold to 20 inches long.
-This tent
+aluminum, shock-corded poles and they fold to 20 inches long.

-has a kind of canopy over the front door, but no back door, and
+This tent has a kind of canopy over the front door, but no back

-the picture, this is a very small tent indeed.
+in the pictures, this is a very small tent indeed.
 In my personal

 use of this tent I have concluded that it is too short to be comfortable

-ideal tent for a small person taking a solo trek (soon I will
+ideal tent for a small person taking a solo trek ....
+I'm not

-with cold temperatures.
-Using a good spray waterproofing on it
+especially severe rain with cold temperatures.
+Using a good spray

 on it overnight while I slept.
 Under normal conditions, it is